hejiaji/werewolf/README.md

 Designed to replace the werewolf judge for the first night.
 The player that died after the first round then take over the judge role.

+Note: It might take a few mins to run normally when you click "create room" as the backend server is currently a free instance and has cold start time after inactivity.

 ## Usage